 Sign up usually takes two weeks but I understand this has been expedited.

-There are other systems out there which offer similar products but I am unaware of any which are as comprehensive as these two for free.
+There are other systems out there that offer similar products but I am unaware of any which are as comprehensive as these two for free.